allmaps/allmaps/packages/transform/README.md

 // instead of [146.25183291709982, 122.59989116975339]
 ```

+### Projections

+The (forward and backward) transformations underlying the the General GCP Transformer and GCP Transformer are map-projection agnostic: they describe a transformation for one cartesian `(x, y)` plane to another.

+If you need to deal with simple map projection situation, e.g. when you are given GCPs in a lon-lat WGS84 geographic projection but want to build a GCP Transformer to WebMercator (as a guess for the map's projection and as the projection of the viewport to render in), you could simply project your GCPs from WGS84 to WebMercator first and build a projected transformed from these projected GCPs.

+To deal with more complex map projection situation, e.g. when the map projection and viewport projection are different, the transformer options include optional projection functions `preForward`, `postForward` (`postToGeo`), `preBackward` (`preToResource`) and `postBackward`.
+When set, these are applied before and after the transformation is evaluated.
+This is useful when dealing with projected coordinate spaces and when the transformation should be computed in another (internal) projected space then the (projected) 'source' or 'destination' space.

+The most common example is when using a GCP Transformer and transforming from the 'resource' space of an image of a map to a 'projected geo' space of the viewport where you want to render the map.
+Not only in the space you want to render to a projected space, but it is also possible that you know or suppose the geographic projection in which the map is made, and that this geographic projection is different then the geographic projection of the viewport.
+In that case you want to build your transformation between the 'resource' space of pixels and an 'internal projected geo' space of the maps geographic projection.
+When transforming to geo, you want to first evaluate this transformation (to geo from 'resource' to 'internal projected geo') and then apply a `postForward` projection function from 'internal projected geo' space to 'projected geo' space.

+The crucial insight here is that the maps geographic projection *can* be different then the rendered geographic projection.
+The first inspires a internal projected space to use when computing the transformation, which will assure that the transformation only takes into account the warping between these two spaces (and ideally, when our information or guess about the map's geographic projection is correct, does not account for warping due to the projections).
+The latter must be taken into account later, and handles the warping due to the difference in geographic projections.
+By doing *both within* a transformer, we can use the transformer methods to transform forward (or compute a resolution), and know that our geometries will be refined both by the transformation and the projection functions!

+To simplify the computation of these optional projection functions from the maps geographic projection and viewport geographic projection, use the class **Projected GCP Transformer** from the [@allmaps/project](../../packages/project/) module.

+Note: there is one other place where projections matter: the `destinationIsGeographic`/`geoIsGeographic` and `sourceIsGeographic` options should only be used when the corresponding coordinates are in lon-lat WGS84 geographic projection.
+When using these options, coordinates are considered lying on a sphere and geographic distances and midpoints are computed using great arcs (rather than using geometric distances and midpoints on a projected space).

 ## Using transformer methods

 Once a transformer is built, its methods can be used to transform geometries from one space to the other.
 Transformer methods take a **Geometry**, some optional **options** and an optional **'return type function'**.